How to buy a house

 After you’ve applied for your mortgage and the vendor has accepted your offer, the solicitors, valuations and conveyancing can start to happen.

-You will also need to ensure you take out buildings insurance after the lender’s surveyor has surveyed the house, as all lenders require this before the final stage of completing your mortgage.
+You'll also need to ensure you take out buildings insurance after the lender’s surveyor has surveyed the house, as all lenders require this before the final stage of completing your mortgage.

 The final hurdle